loadletter/mangaupdates-urlfix/README.md

 2. Other (Could be used with the online version): Save the previous link to a file (Right click> Save link as..), then open the folder where you downloaded it and drag the file to the Extensions page on Chrome.

 ##Script not autoupdating?
-Check your greasemonkey/tampermonkey/etc settings or try using the online version.
+- Check your greasemonkey/tampermonkey/etc settings or try using the online version.
+- With the online version the groups are external, so the version number is lower than the standard version.

 ##(New) Missing/outdated/wrong links?
 Just click (Suggest an update), and you will be able to send a new url that will be added in the next updates!